-Kevin’s Opto-Key build environment personal injury claim transferred from Synthfool to This Old Synth.
+Kevin’s Opto-Key build environment has transferred from Synthfool to This Old Synth.
 The components, software, circuit boards etc. arrived on Wednesday afternoon.
 Two days of work later I have partially completed 5 units.
 Time to get a components order submitted so I can complete them!
 I did purchase the very last of unit built by Kevin and have begun testing using it in my MiniMoog; exciting times!

 When writing about the MTG TurboCPU upgrade I promised to put a blog entry up for a really nice and non-intrusive MIDI mod for the Roland TR-808, and here it is.
 The thing I really like about this implementation is the degree to which they went to make in non-intrusive (i.e. drilling holes!).

 For the MIDI connector the existing Din-Sync connector is removed, along with its In/Out switch.
 A new connector that includes MIDI In/Out is fitted (a special adapter cable is supplied.
 The switch is replaced by a 3 way one, In/MIDI/Out.

 The “umbilical cord” for triggers and power is socketed at the controller end, so for service it can be unplugged and the TR-808 will still work (so this is not a CPU upgrade/replacement like TurboCPU).

 Only one hole needs to be drilled, and it is for a MIDI active Led and sits in the Start/Stop switch, under the yellow label.
 Awkwardness here is that they specify a metric drill, and for accuracy a woodworking one is probably best.
 I’m sure you could get by with a slightly larger US drill and use a band of shrink-wrap tubing or some-such to tighten the fit.
 Of course you could ignore this step and just know that center switch is MIDI on!